TM312/superpowers/README.md

 </details>

 ## About

+- Project title
+- Project description (at this stage you can have few paragraphs or bullet points to describe what do you think the project is for)
+- Why are you building this? (rationale why is it’s needed, how it’s supporting your goals etc)
+- The owner (who is responsible for building or driving this if there are multiple people)

 What is an API, really?

 PoC for running a lightweight page with all the intensive stuff on remote